project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Rebuilding-rural-economies-with-ancient-grain-and-regenerative-practices-with-bob-quinn.md

 ---
-title: Rebuilding Rural Economies with Ancient Grain and Regenerative Practices with Bob Quinn
+title: Rebuilding Rural Economies With Ancient Grain And Regenerative Practices With Bob Quinn
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2020-09-15)